 Make sure to understand the chemical consequences and check the expiration date or shelf life of every chemical you intend to store.
 Chemicals come with a Material Data Safety Sheet (MSDS) that provides aspects of hazards and safe handling practices, so check these to make sure you’re staying safe.

 Always make sure the top or lid of the containers are properly sealed after every use because they could begin reacting to moisture in the air, creating dangerous fumes in the process if not securely sealed and may end up in the wrong hands.

 Store all the pool chemicals in a cool, dry and well-ventilated area to ensure they don’t get moist or overheated.
 Pool chemicals should be kept away from kids and pets.
 Make sure they are stored away from heat and direct sunlight because they can be heat sensitive and will react dangerously.
 Keep all chemicals stored in their original containers only.

 Don’t . . .

--Put chemicals in a different container with no labels
+-Put pool chemicals in a different container with no labels.

-– Place liquid chemicals above solid or powdered chemicals
+-Store liquid chemicals above solid or powered chemicals.

--Store chemicals in a shelf or area that is higher than your head
+-Store on a shelf or area that is higher than your head.

-– Properly stored and handled, chemicals aren’t a hazard to anyone.
-Following these simple rules will keep you and your family safe.
+Properly stored and handled, chemicals aren’t a hazard to anyone.
+Following this comprehensive guide will keep you and your family safe and your pool clean.